SkyeVoyant/SkyeVoyant/README.md

 ---

 ### 🎨 About Me
-I like making my systems ridiculously overkill for fun 😅
-From running a full **K3s + Flux** setup for flawless zero-downtime updates, to wiring **Redis** and **Kafka** where they aren’t fully needed.
-If it can be automated, optimized, or made unnecessarily complex, I’ll do it.
-Everything lives in **Postgres**, even when a few JSON files would’ve worked just fine.
+My workflow is equal parts curiosity and stubbornness.
+Instead of plugging in third-party dashboards or tooling, I build my own minimalist versions, trim the fat, and containerize them so they’re reusable.
+If it’s not efficient, I’ll rewrite it until it is.

 ---

 ### 🧩 Open-Source Projects
-Most of my public work is just small tools I built to make my life easier while coding, hope they can help you too!
+Most of my public work is just small tools I built to make my life easier while coding — but if they help someone else too, that’s even better!

 ---